InterNetX/cdnskey-autodns/README.md

 	CREATE DATABASE cdnskeydns DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 	GRANT ALL ON cdnskeydns.* TO 'cdnskeydns'@'localhost' IDENTIFIED BY '<password>';

+MySQL isn't required, it's possible to configure any DB that is supported by Laravel.

 ## Configure AutoDNS account

 You will require an AutoDNS API user that has the rights to perform domain updates (including namserver/DNSSEC).
 The function codes that need to be permitted are 0102, 0102007 and 0102008.